Top 5 Lowest Cost Private Jets Available Today

-- Embraer Phenom 300 ‒ This light jet is worth $9 million compared to the $8.3 million Cessna Citation CJ3+.
-The Phenom 300 has a range of up to 2,000 nautical miles and can accommodate up to seven passengers.
+This light jet is worth $9-10 million as compared to the similarly sized $8.3 million Cessna Citation CJ3+.
+The Phenom 300 has a range of up to 2,200 nautical miles and can accommodate up to 10 passengers.

-- Bombardier Learjet 45XR ‒ This midsize private jet costs $13 million brand new (just slightly more than the Cessna Citation XLS+), with a lower price tag for second-hand versions.
+This midsize private jet costs $13 million brand new – the same as the Cessna Citation XLS+ – with a lower price tag for second-hand versions.
 The Bombardier Learjet 45XR has a range of around 2,000 nautical miles and can seat eight passengers.

-No matter how affordable these private jets may sound, prices don’t include additional costs that affect private plane owners, such as inspections, insurance, hangar space, pilot expenses and interior customizations.
+No matter how affordable these planes may sound, bear in mind that prices don’t include additional private jet charter costs that affect owners, such as inspections, insurance, hangar space, pilot expenses and interior customizations.
 You should also take into consideration fuel costs, which vary depending on flight time and aircraft type.